AndrDm/blog/content/ndt/museum_history/crystal_saffire.md

 ---
 How image enhancements for x-ray inspection was done over 40 years ago.
 <!--more-->
 A long time ago, X-ray inspection was performed using devices called [X-ray Image Intensifiers](https://en.wikipedia.org/wiki/X-ray_image_intensifier).
-An example of such a device is the *Seifert VistaLux*.
+An example of such a device is the *Seifert VistaLux*:

 ![](assets/Bild000014s.jpg)